wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 with the root being the LLC and leaves being L1 private caches.
 If the root of a subtree is locked, no request can be propagated to the subtree before the subtree root is released.

+We prove the correctness of the protocol by a case-by-case discussion.
+Without losing generality, we assume that thread A begins invalidation first on node X of the hierarchy.
+In the first case, thread B starts an invalidation on a node Y within the subtree.
+Assuming thread B's working set (cache objects it touches) overlaps with thread A's working set (otherwise the proof is trivially done).
+Then thread B may access a cache object before thread A accesses them or after.
+In the first subcase, thread B will lock node Y until its invalidation completes.
+In this subcase, thread A cannot access any node in B's working set before it completes, since thread A will otherwise block on cache Y, and that B's working set will only contain nodes under Y. In the second subcase, B accesses Y after A does.
+Since A releases the lock on Y